-At December 3 December

 Regulatory Minimum Standardized Advanced

+Required ratios 1

-4.5 % 7.0 % 7.0 %
+CET1 capital ratio 4.5 % 7.0 % 7.0 %

-6.0 % 8.5 % 8.5 %
+Tier 1 capital ratio 6.0 % 8.5 % 8.5 %

-8.0 % 10.5 % 10.5 %
+Total capital ratio 8.0 % 10.5 % 10.5 %

-Minimum 4.5 % 6.0 % December Regulatory Minimum Standardized 4.5 % 7.0 % 6.0 % 8.5 %

-1. Required ratios represent the regulatory minimum plus the capital buffer requirement.
+^{1.} Required ratios represent the regulatory minimum plus the capital buffer requirement.

 Risk-Weighted Assets.
-RWA reflects both our on- and offbalance sheet risk, as well as capital charges attributable to the risk of loss arising from the following:
+RWA reflects both our on- and off-balance sheet risk, as well as capital charges attributable to the risk of loss arising from the following:

-- Credit risk: The failure of a borrower, counterparty or issuer to meet its financial obligations to us; - Market risk: Adverse changes in the level of one or more market prices, rates, spreads, indices, volatilities, correlations or other market factors, such as market liquidity; and - Operational risk: Inadequate or failed processes or systems, from human factors or from external events (e.g., fraud, theft, legal and compliance risks, cyberattacks or damage to physical assets).
+- Credit Risk: The failure of a borrower, counterparty or issuer to meet its financial obligations to us; - Market Risk: Adverse changes in the level of one or more market prices, rates, spreads, indices, volatilities, correlations or other market factors, such as market liquidity; and - Operational Risk: Inadequate or failed processes or systems, from human factors or from external events (e.g., fraud, theft, legal and compliance risks, cyberattacks or damage to physical assets).

 Our risk-based capital ratios are computed under each of (i) the Standardized Approach and (ii) the Advanced Approach.
 The credit risk RWA calculations between the two approaches differ in that the Standardized Approach requires calculation of RWA using prescribed risk weights and exposure methodologies, whereas the Advanced Approach utilizes models to calculate exposure amounts and risk weights.
-At December 31, 2023 and December 31, 2022, the differences between the actual and required ratios were lower under the Standardized Approach.
+At December 31, 2024 and December 31, 2023, the differences between the actual and required ratios were lower under the Standardized Approach.